zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 # Did you post about major life events on an old blog or forum?
 ## Epic rants about Star Wars or Microsoft?
-- Go through your old blogs (if you still can) and see if there's anything worth saving.
+- Go through your old blogs and forums (if you still can) and see if there's anything worth saving.
 - Alternatively, see if there's anything that's emblematic of its time

 Examples: